fujitsu/oss-patches-for-a64fx/Spack/README.md

 This is because Spack sets LD_LIBRARY_PATH to user-built zlib and makes mpiexec linked with it, while mpiexec of FUJITSU Software Compiler Package or Fujitsu Development Studio must be linked with system zlib.

 ## Examples
+Following examples were tested around March 2021.
+Since Spack is being updated daily, it is not guaranteed that they work properly in current version.

 ### yaml files settings